javierarce/javier.computer/_includes/content/about.md

 I get sad when I only spend my time consuming instead of making things.
 This website is my attempt to spend more time thinking, documenting, and making.

-### Get updates

 If you like what you are reading, add this [RSS](/feed.xml) feed to your favorite feed reader to get the updates.

-### Get in touch

-If you need to contact me and tell me something incredible, [use this link](https://javier.computer/contact).
+And if you need to contact me and tell me something incredible, [use this link](https://javier.computer/contact).